 Los Angeles Expungement Attorney

 An expungement in California is a legal process by which a criminal conviction, set aside and the case dismissed.
 Although the arrest, prosecution and conviction record still exists, a notation in the court file, California

 Department of Justice records, and FBI files should reflect the new not does not seal or destroy your criminal record as is commonly believed; it is a retroactive dismissal.
 If you have questions regarding whether your criminal conviction can be expunged, please contact a Los Angeles criminal defense lawyer at Stephen G. Rodriguez & Partners to discuss your eligibility.
 We

-Contact Stephen G. Rodriguez & Partners to discuss your eligibility with a knowledgeable and experienced attorney.
+Contact Stephen G. Rodriguez & Partners to discuss your eligibility with a Los Angeles criminal attorney.
 How You Can Benefit From An Expungement